WHAT IS STORM WATER RUNOFF?

 Storm Water is from precipitation that flows across the ground and pavement when it rains or when snow and ice melt.
 The water seeps into the ground or drains into storm sewers.
 These are the drains you see at street corners or at low points on the sides of streets.
 Collectively, the draining water is called Storm Water Runoff.

-Storm water becomes a problem when it picks up debris, chemicals, dirt, and other pollutants.
-Storm water travels through a system of pipes and roadside ditches that make up storm sewer systems.
+Storm Water becomes a problem when it picks up debris, chemicals, dirt, and other pollutants.
+Storm Water travels through a system of pipes and roadside ditches that make up storm sewer systems.
 It eventually flows directly to a lake, river, stream, wetland, or coastal water.
-Because storm water does not get treated, the pollutants it carries along the way empty into our waters.
+Since Storm Water does not get treated, the pollutants it might carry with it empty into our waters.
 This is why caring for Storm Water is VITAL for our environment:

-Here are some of the most important ways to prevent storm water pollution:
+Below are important ways to prevent Storm Water pollution:

-Use pesticides, fertilizers, and herbicides properly and efficiently to prevent excess runoff.
+- Properly and sparingly use pesticides, fertilizers, and herbicides to prevent excess runoff.

-Look for signs of soil and other pollutants, such as debris and chemicals, leaving construction sites in storm water runoff or tracked into roads by construction vehicles.
+- Look for signs of pollutants such as; soil, debris, and chemicals leaving construction sites in storm water runoff or tracked into roads by construction vehicles.
 Report poorly managed construction sites that could impact storm water runoff to your community.

-More information can be found below in the “When it Rains it Drains” brochure in Adobe Acrobat format.
-Be aware, the brochure is a large file and may take some time to fully download over slower Internet connections.
-The brochure is also available in the Township lobby.
+More information can be found in the “When it Rains it Drains” brochure.
+If you are unable to open the brochure, it is also available in the Township building lobby.